-Learn MoreNew site plan for North Pointe development on 29N on the way1st North Pointe plan rejectedSewer capacity stalls North Pointe development
+Learn moreNew site plan for North Pointe development on 29N on the waySewer capacity stalls North Pointe development

 More than 10 years after the Albemarle County Board of Supervisors approved a rezoning for the 900-unit North Pointe development, developers say the first homes are still one to two years away from construction.

 This week, the Albemarle County Architectural Review Board reiterated that it will need to approve the design of buildings that will be visible from the highway.
 These buildings are some of the 184 townhomes in the part of North Pointe being developed by Richard Spurzem of Neighborhood Properties.

 “We’ve had challenges all along, from the Virginia Department of Transportation and the Department of Environmental Quality and the Army Corps of Engineers and the Albemarle [County] Service Authority and all sorts of other agencies, but this is the last little step,” Spurzem said.
 “So, this is really something minor.”

 Great Eastern Management is developing the majority of the 269-acre mixed-use development.
 Neighborhood Properties is building a residential section on 40 acres of the development.